-20. People with personal budgets also have a range of options for how they manage their money, enabling them to make the choice of which option works best for them.
-The four main options are summarised below.

-a) Self-managed personal budget
+- 20. People with personal budgets also have a range of options for how they manage their money, enabling them to make the choice of which option works best for them.
+The four main options are summarised below. - a) Self-managed personal budget b) Third party-managed personal budget c) Council-managed personal budget